Gravitational-wave astronomy: High frequency

 In 2015, the LIGO project was the first to directly observe gravitational waves using laser interferometers.
 The LIGO detectors observed gravitational waves from the merger of two stellar-mass black holes, matching predictions of general relativity.
 These observations demonstrated the existence of binary stellar-mass black hole systems, and were the first direct detection of gravitational waves and the first observation of a binary black hole merger.
 This finding has been characterized as revolutionary to science, because of the verification of our ability to use gravitational-wave astronomy to progress in our search and exploration of dark matter and the big bang.

+Detection of an event by three or more detectors allows the celestial location to be estimated from the relative delays.

 Low frequency

 An alternative means of observation is using pulsar timing arrays (PTAs).
 There are three consortia, the European Pulsar Timing Array (EPTA), the North American Nanohertz Observatory for Gravitational Waves (NANOGrav), and the Parkes Pulsar Timing Array (PPTA), which co-operate as the International Pulsar Timing Array.
 These use existing radio telescopes, but since they are sensitive to frequencies in the nanohertz range, many years of observation are needed to detect a signal and detector sensitivity improves gradually.
 Current bounds are approaching those expected for astrophysical sources.